Delhi full day city tour including monuments entrance fees

 Product Code : AGORA293

-This private Delhi full day city tour including monuments entrance fees include visit to any 6 sites of your choice with English speaking guide.
+This private city tour of Delhi include visit to any 6 listed sites of your choice with English speaking guide.
 Experience Delhi your own way with a 6-hour private customizable tour.
-Select six sights from a choice of 19, and travel to each by private air-conditioned vehicle with a driver and a guide.
+Select any 6 sights from a choice, and travel to each by private air-conditioned vehicle with a driver and a guide.
 Perhaps you can mix and match historical sites with religious temples, and Delhi’s best shopping hot spots.
 Entrance fees and hotel pickup and drop-off included.